lukasmoldon/astats-bot/README.md

 # Introduction
 ---
-> ⚠️ **Warning**: Astats updated their robots.txt, the crawler should not be used anymore.
+> ⚠️ **Warning**: Since Astats updated their robots.txt, the crawler should not be used anymore.
 ---

-This bot crawls a third party analytics side for Steam called "AStats", collects relevant data from selected user profiles and autonomously joins active steam game key giveaways for that user.
+This bot crawls a third party analytics side for Steam called "AStats", collects relevant data from selected user profiles and autonomously joins active steam game key giveaways for these users.
+Users get notified about successfully won giveaways within the interface.
+Already joined giveaway IDs get saved separately for each account for future runs in order to prevent unnecessary double checking of giveaways.
 The bot simulates human behaviour, including a randomized waiting period (minimum 2 sec) after every action on the website, preventing an increased server load.

 # Install
-The bot runs on Python 3.7 and needs the following modules installed: requests, requests-html, logging, termcolor, regex, urllib3
+The bot runs on Python 3.8 and needs the following modules installed: requests, requests-html, logging, termcolor, regex, urllib3

 # Start and use the bot
 ---
-> ⚠️ **Warning**: This crawler works, but is a simple solution, which makes **unverified HTTPS request**.
+> ⚠️ **Warning**: This crawler works, but represents a simple solution, which performs **unverified HTTPS requests**.
 Use at your own risk.
 ---

-Before starting the bot for the first time, you have to insert the Steam community profile ID in "steam_id" and the Astats login cookie ID/PHP session ID in "accounts_cookie"/accounts_phpID for each account.
+Before starting the bot for the first time, you have to insert the Steam community profile ID in "*steam_id*" and the Astats login cookie ID/PHP session ID in "*accounts_cookie*"/"*accounts_phpID*" for each account.

 You can use the batch file(s) to start the bot using [Windows Task Scheduler](https://en.wikipedia.org/wiki/Windows_Task_Scheduler) (default: 2 accounts named main/secondary).